Ten reasons for not climbing Kangchenjunga…

 - It is a very significant mountain to the local people the Sikkim.
 The first expedition was only allowed because they promised the Chogyal, the monarch of the Sikkim, not to stand on the true summit as this is God’s place.
 A tradition that remains to the present day… Kangchenjunga is the untrodden mountain.

-- It’s the ‘home mountain’ of Namgya, my sherpa-brother, with whom I climbed Everest three times, since Namgya was born on Kangchenjunga’s lower flanks.
+- It’s the ‘home mountain’ of Namgya, my sherpa-brother, with whom I climbed on Antarctica and on Everest three times, since Namgya was born on Kangchenjunga’s lower flanks.
 It will be both an honour and a privilege to join him on his first ascent of the mountain.

 - Until now, Kangchenjunga has, despite several attempts, never succesfully been climbed by a Dutchman.
 So I hope to become the first Dutchman ever to summit it…